The Chosen (2015 film): Release

 The film was released on Vimeo on demand, iTunes, Netflix, and Google Play.

 Reception

 Matt Boiselle of Dread Central rated it 2/5 stars and wrote that Lawley was "not that bad" but "needs a little bit more of a structurally sound vehicle to showcase his potential".
+A review from Culture Crypt criticized the film's plot, writing that it was "so bafflingly daft that suspending disbelief for a single second is impossible".